 This is a guest blog post from Susanna Westby of Whimsy Workshop, and it includes a FREE download with worksheets!
 See the bottom of the post for the link to download, and check back frequently for more great classroom-tested ideas!
 If you'd like to see her other contributions to this blog, click here!

 My key concepts for these lessons were African animal characteristics and habitats.
 We discussed these as we looked at the pictures.
-Our class theme for January is Africa, so students had some background knowledge already.
+Our class theme for this month is Africa, so students had some background knowledge already.

 First, we used these books as a whole-class read-aloud, as I projected the images for the class.
 We studied the vocabulary and information on each page and compared the animals.